priyavrat-misra/personal-website/content/blog/first-pc-build-journey.md

 {{< /table >}}

 #### Assemblage
 After a whole week of anxious waiting, I finally received the orders.
 Since this was my first time putting together a computer, I made sure I had everything ready before I began.
 Surprisingly, that “everything” included only a {{<a_blank url="https://en.wikipedia.org/wiki/List_of_screw_drives#Phillips" title="Phillips #1 screwdriver">}}, that’s all.
 That’s all one needs to assemble a PC.
-Also, another thing which goes without saying is a great deal of concentration.
+Also, another thing which goes without saying is "a great deal of concentration".

 I took my sweet time going through the manuals in the boxes, and then everything started to come together (pun intended).